SemanticKITTI: A Dataset for Semantic Scene Understanding of LiDAR Sequences: Evaluation of Semantic Scene Completion

 \paragraph{Task and Metrics.} In semantic scene completion, we are interested in predicting the complete scene inside a certain volume from a single initial scan.
 More specifically, we use as input a voxel grid, where each voxel is marked as empty or occupied, depending on whether or not it contains a laser measurement.
 For semantic scene completion, one needs to predict whether a voxel is occupied and its semantic label in the completed scene.

-For evaluation, we follow the evaluation protocol of Song \etal \cite{song2017cvpr} and compute the IoU for the task of scene completion, which only classifies voxel as being occupied or empty, \ie, ignoring the semantic label, as well as mIoU (\refeq{eq:miou}) for the task of semantic scene completion over the same $19$ classes that were used for the single scan semantic segmentation task (see Section~\ref{sec:SemanticSegmentation} ).
+For evaluation, we follow the evaluation protocol of Song \etal~\cite{song2017cvpr} and compute the IoU for the task of scene completion, which only classifies a voxel as being occupied or empty, \ie, ignoring the semantic label, as well as mIoU~\eqref{eq:miou} for the task of semantic scene completion over the same $19$ classes that were used for the single scan semantic segmentation task (see Section~\ref{sec:SemanticSegmentation}).

-\paragraph{State of the Art. } An early approach addressed the task of scene completion without predicting semantics \cite{firman2016structured}.
-This approach was only based on geometric information and therefore did not provide a holistic understanding of the scene.
-Other approaches tried to fit mesh models to the scene geometry \cite{geiger2015joint}.
-These approaches, however, are limited by the number of fitted models.
+\paragraph{State of the Art. } Early approaches addressed the task of scene completion either without predicting semantics~\cite{firman2016cvpr}, thereby not providing a holistic understanding of the scene, or by trying to fit a fixed number of mesh models to the scene geometry~\cite{geiger2015gcpr}, which limits the expressiveness of the approach.

-Song \etal \cite{song2017cvpr} were the first to address the task of semantic scene completion in an end-to-end fashion.
-Their work spawned a lot of interest in the field yielding models that combine the usage of color and depth information \cite{liu2018seeandthink,garbade2018two}, address the problem of sparse 3D feature maps by introducing submanifold convolutions \cite{zhang2018efficient}, increasing the output resolution by deploying a multi-stage coarse to fine training scheme \cite{dai2018scancomplete}.
-Other works experimented with new encoder-decoder CNN architectures as well as improving the loss term by adding adversarial loss components \cite{wang2018adversarial}.
+Song \etal~\cite{song2017cvpr} were the first to address the task of semantic scene completion in an end-to-end fashion.
+Their work spawned a lot of interest in the field yielding models that combine the usage of color and depth information~\cite{liu2018nips,garbade2019cvpr-ws} or address the problem of sparse 3D feature maps by introducing submanifold convolutions~\cite{zhang2018eccv} or increase the output resolution by deploying a multi-stage coarse to fine training scheme~\cite{dai2018cvpr}.
+Other works experimented with new encoder-decoder CNN architectures as well as improving the loss term by adding adversarial loss components~\cite{wang2018threedv}.